luontola/clojure-native-image-agent/README.md

         -agentlib:native-image-agent=config-merge-dir=/tmp/native-image,config-write-period-secs=5 \
         -jar your-clojure-app.jar

-This write in the `output-dir` a list of classes that were loaded during the initialization of `initialize-class`.
+This will write in the `output-dir` a list of classes that were loaded during the initialization of `initialize-class`.

 ## Developing